Axway/unified-catalog-integrations/azure/AzureToUnifiedCatalogIntegration.md

 This Integration Builder flow will receive the approve or reject requests from Microsoft Teams and unsubscribe requests from Unified Catalog,  then will subscribe / unsubscribe the consumer to the APIs in Azure API Management.
 It will also send email notifications to the user with the key to authenticate the API calls.
 The flow will call the API Builder app with get a valid Bearer token, then updates the Subscription states in Unified Catalog.

-Flow this steps to configure the flow:
+Flow these steps to configure the flow:
 1. Download the [Azure Registration Flow.json](https://github.com/Axway/mulesoft-catalog-integration/blob/master/azure/Azure%20Registration%20Flow.json).
 2. Navigate to [Integration Builder](https://sandbox-ib.platform.axway.com/welcome) on the [AMPLIFY Platform](https://platform.axway.com/).
 3. Import the flow as a Flow template.